 When this happens, your body’s water levels rise, and your cells begin to swell and malfunction.
 This swelling can trigger many health problems, from minimal to life threatening.
 Sodium is an electrolyte that helps balance the amount of water that’s in and around your cells.

 When this happens in the brain the pressure can cause impaired breathing and headaches.
 It also triggers the heart to work overtime as well.
+For more useful information on water poisoning, check out our must-read piece on the topic.

 Types of Water Poisoning